ibm-ecosystem-engineering/Watson-NLP/Dash-App/readme.md

 # Embed Watson NLP in a Python Web Application
-This directory contains an example a Python web application.
-This application performs Sentiment Analysis and Emotion Classification on user-specified texts.
-The Watson NLP library is directly embedded in a Python program and Watson NLP built-in models are used.
-We demonstrate how to containerize this application so that it may be deployed easily anywhere.
+This directory contains code for a web application that performs Sentiment Analysis and Emotion Classification on user-specified texts.
+In this application the Python code directly depends on the Watson NLP library.
+Built-in pre-trained models are used.
+We demonstrate how to containerize this application to ease deployment.

-To develop this app we need the following
-- Watson nlp serving runtime
-- Watson nlp libraries
-- IBM entitlement key to gain access to your container software

-Once you gain access to nlp serving runtime as a base image, watson nlp library comes with it.
-You don't have to install watson nlp library seperately.
+Note that we use the Watson NLP serving runtime as a base image.
+The Watson NLP library comes with it, and therefore does not need to be separately installed.

-### The required libraries
+### Required Python libraries
 ```
 dash
 dash_bootstrap_components